 Any sibling group as described above, with brothers and sisters between the ages of 8 and 18 are eligible to apply as long as at least one of the campers lives in Washington state.
 We have had campers from several other states who attend with their Washington siblings, but travel expenses are provided at the caregivers’ expense.

 Our average sibling group is three, and the largest sibling group has been six.
 The size of the group is not limited.

 Can my child attend camp if he/she is on medications, has a special diet, physical limitations or behavior issues?

 Yes.
-CTB WA operates with a staff of nurses, who distributes all medications.
+Sibling Strong operates with a staff of nurses, who distributes all medications.
 Dietary needs are noted on camper applications and will be handled by the camp kitchen.
 Children with disabilities are considered on a case-by-case basis.

 How does the application process work?